brianswinkels/fhir-cow-ig/input/pagecontent/requests-to-central-coordinator.md

 Details may vary considerably by business agreements (such as whether the coordinator may _assign_ a request to a performer, or merely notify them) and architecture.

 Some common reasons for a central coordinator include:
-* Facilitating triage of scare resources
+* Facilitating triage of scarce resources
 * Managing waitlists
 * Facilitating in some parts of the exchange like endpoint discovery and client registration